80%of Your Samples Vanish.

 The Architecture Years

 Master's from Melbourne.
 Studied at TU Delft.
-Worked five years designing large buildings in Rotterdam and Melbourne.
+Five years designing buildings in Rotterdam and Melbourne.

 Now

-Current target: 3 more paying customers by end of 2026.
-That would let me work on this full-time.
+Target: 3 more paying customers by end of 2026.
 You could be customer #2.

 No one else building sample-tracking software has manufactured material samples and watched their own products vanish into architectural firms.